KhodeN/inline-css-brunch/README.md

 ### `pattern`

 Similar to other plugins, this defines which files Brunch will send to this plugin.
-If you want it to only handle CSS files from a particular part of your app, this will do it.
+If you want it to only handle SCSS files from a particular part of your app, this will do it.
 This value can be a string with wildcards or a RegExp or any array of those things.

 ### `passthrough`